atrettel/wosp/README.md

 searches with precision.

 Wosp also supports negated proximity operators (`NOT WITH`, etc.).
-These are useful on occassion but in general are mostly useful for limiting overly broad searches.
+These are useful on occasion but in general are mostly useful for limiting overly broad searches.

 -------------------------------------------------------------------------------